EMDCYY/LightThief/README.md

 - As shown in the figure, just solder the PD in the middle.
 - You can choose the PD listed in the paper or find one that best matches the wavelength of the light source you are attacking.
 - Remember, do not cut off the feedline.

+# License
+This project is for academic research and is not licensed for commercial use.